ESPHome 2026.5.0-dev

 65//

-67// Written once by main loop in init().
-Read by TCP/IP thread (in callback)
+67// Written once by main loop in Application::setup().
+Read by TCP/IP thread

-70// but the NULL check on s_main_loop_task in the callback provides correct
+70// but the NULL check on esphome_main_task_handle in the callback provides correct

-71// degraded behavior — notifications are simply skipped until init() completes.
+71// degraded behavior — notifications are simply skipped until setup() completes.

 72//